albertattard/spring-boot-camp/docs/02-data/03-jpa.md

    }
    ```

-   {% include custom/note.html details="The test shown above is very similar to the <code>OfficeEntityTest</code> example shown before.<br/>Delete the <code>OfficeEntityTest</code> if you have this test as we have two tests now that are almost doing the same thing.
+   {% include custom/note.html details="The test shown above is very similar to the <code>OfficeEntityTest</code> example shown <a href='#optional-how-can-we-test-the-jpa-entities'>before</a>.<br/>Delete the <code>OfficeEntityTest</code> if you have this test as we have two tests now that are almost doing the same thing.
 Have multiple tests covering the same thing make the tests very rigid and makes our code harder to change.
 A small refactor may break many tests." %}

    When used together with JPA repositories, entities are automatically tested when testing the JPA repository.
 These two objects are tightly coupled by their nature.